Ezra Collective: Career

-The band's 2019 instrumental single "Quest for Coin" was premiered as a "Hottest Record in The World" on Annie Mac on BBC Radio 1.
+The band's 2019 instrumental single "Quest for Coin" was premiered as the "Hottest Record in The World" on Annie Mac on BBC Radio 1.
 In 2019, Ezra Collective released their debut LP You Can't Steal My Joy, which featured British musicians Jorja Smith and Loyle Carner.
-In Q4 of 2022, the band released its second LP, Where I'm Meant To Be, involving a mix of both instrumental tracks and lyrical collaborations.
+In 2022, the band released its second LP, Where I'm Meant to Be, involving a mix of both instrumental tracks and lyrical collaborations.
 Critical reception was widely positive, with Kate Hutchinson from The Guardian writing that the "exceptional album could be the one to cross over to the big league".

-On 3 March, 2023, it was announced that Ezra Collective would be performing at the 2023 Glastonbury Festival.
+On 3 March 2023, it was announced that Ezra Collective would be performing at the 2023 Glastonbury Festival.